Why CLP Compliance Matters In Scented Products

 |

 The fish symbol indicates that the product contains ingredients that could be harmful to aquatic life.
 This doesn't mean your fish tank is in immediate danger if you're burning a wax melt!
-It simply means that you should dispose of the used wax responsibly, not by pouring it down the drain & it also means to melt your wax or candles away from tanks, just like the rule of keeping products away from pets. |
+It simply means that you should dispose of the used wax responsibly, not by pouring it down the drain, and melt your wax or candles away from tanks, just like the rule of keeping products away from pets. |

-How do I safely dispose of wax melts? | Once the wax has cooled and hardened, pop it out of the container and wrap it in a paper towel or tissue.
+| How do I safely dispose of wax melts? | Once the wax has cooled and hardened, pop it out of the container and wrap it in a paper towel or tissue.
 You can then dispose of it in your regular bin.
 For leftover liquid wax, soak it up with cotton balls or paper towels before binning it.
 Easy peasy! |

 They empower you to make informed choices about the products you use and help ensure a safe and enjoyable wax melt experience.
 So, don't be afraid to ask questions, read the labels, and always choose reputable brands that prioritise your safety.